Supersonic-Sites/Condesa/content/repair.md

     title_size: big
     bg_color: white
     desc_select: true
-    desc: Restoring vintage jewelry is particularly challenging, it requires vast knowledge of antique jewelry styles & of the techniques originally used when the piece was created.
-We have the unique combination of skills & specialized equipment to expertly restore & renovate your precious vintage jewelry pieces.
-We can repair & restore vintage items such as brooches, hairpieces, hat pins, cameo’s, multi-strand beaded necklaces & enameled pieces.
+    desc: "Restoring vintage jewelry is particularly challenging, requiring vast knowledge of antique jewelry styles and original techniques.
+At Condesa, we have the unique combination of skills and specialized equipment to expertly restore and renovate your precious vintage jewelry pieces.
+      Contact us and let us know how we can help! "
     title: Let's Start The Process
     type: heading_full
     id: start